 “Even in the labour room, when I nearly regretted opting for VBAC, there was a nurse who held my hand, gave me water from time to time, checked my baby’s heartbeat and exercised with me to ease the pain.
 The gynecologist also looked me in the eye and reassured me that I could do it.
 Having that kind of a team, and a loved one by your side, can give you strength like nothing else can,” signs off Kritika, smiling.

-If you’re keen on learning more tips for a normal delivery after cesarean or want to understand your chances of a VBAC, don’t hesitate to come in for a complimentary first consultation.
+If you’re keen on learning more tips for a normal delivery after cesarean or want to understand your chances of a VBAC, don’t hesitate to come in for a consultation.